 If letters from the public concerning possible non-compliance are addressed to the secretariat rather than to the Committee and it is unclear whether or not the letter is intended as a communication in the sense of paragraph 18 of the annex to decision I/7, the secretariat clarifies the matter with the correspondent, and, if it transpires that the letter is intended to be a communication in that sense, it deals with it in the normal manner for such communications.
 If it is immediately clear, or is subsequently made clear, that such a letter is not intended as a communication in that sense, the secretariat informs the correspondent of the availability of the procedure for consideration of communications from the public, where he or she does not appear to be aware of it, and invites him or her to consider the possibility of using that procedure.

-If such correspondents indicate that they do not wish to submit a communication in the sense of paragraph 18, the secretariat has various options available to it, including consulting the Committee, seeking corroborating information from other sources or taking no action (e.g. on the grounds that its resources should be allocated to other matters having higher priority, that the information is insufficiently solid, that the alleged noncompliance is not of sufficient gravity, etc.).
+If such correspondents indicate that they do not wish to submit a communication in the sense of paragraph 18, the secretariat has various options available to it, including consulting the Committee, seeking corroborating information from other sources or taking no action (e.g. on the grounds that its resources should be allocated to other matters having higher priority, that the information is insufficiently solid, that the alleged non-compliance is not of sufficient gravity, etc.).
 The secretariat uses its discretion in choosing among these options, taking into account the nature of the particular case.

 The secretariat may, instead of making a referral in accordance with paragraph 17 of the annex to decision I/7, invite a Party to consider making a submission in accordance with paragraph 16 of that annex.